Bannerlord-Modding/Documentation/_csharp-api/savesystem/README.md

 ## SaveableField and SaveableProperty
 To mark data in your custom class/struct as savable, use ``TaleWorlds.SaveSystem.SaveableFieldAttribute`` and ``TaleWorlds.SaveSystem.SaveablePropertyAttribute``.
-It seems that there is no difference between ``SaveableField`` and ``SaveableProperty``, ut if you used one of them, stick to the type.
+It seems that there is noreal difference between ``SaveableField`` and ``SaveableProperty``, but if you used one of them, stick to the type.
 They are not interchangeable and the data won't be loaded if types awe swicthed.

 ```csharp
     public struct ExampleStruct